Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Multiple testing for partial conjunctions

-One could simply apply standard multiplicity adjustment procedures to the individual PC P-values $\{P_{r/n, j}: j=1,\ldots,M\}$.
-For example, to control the FWER at level $\alpha$, we could use the Bonferroni rule, which rejects $H^{r/n}_{0j}$ if $P_{r/n, j}\leq \alpha/M$.
-This would also control the PFER at level $\alpha$ \citep{tukey1953}.
-To control the FDR we could use the BH procedure \citep{benjamini1995}, if the $P_{r/n,j}$ are independent.
-We call this the ``direct approach'' below.
+\end{enumerate} The idea is to apply meta-analysis to the largest $n -r + 1$ base P-values.
+For instance, if $n = r = 2$, then $P_{2/2}^S = P_{2/2}^F = P_{2/2}^B = \text{max}(p_1, p_2)$.
+All three methods construct valid PC $P$-values for $H_{0}^{r/n}$ under independence, and \cite{wang2018admissibility} showed that they also provide the most powerful tests for a single PC null.
+For $M$ hypotheses, we denote $P_{r/n, j}$ as the PC p-value for the $j$th PC null.

-This direct approach is often too conservative, as we show next for the case $r=n$.
-To quantify how the performance of this procedure interplays with the composite nature of a PC null hypothesis, define sets $\mathcal{I}_k\subset1{:}M$ such that
+The ``direct approach'' is to simply apply standard multiple testing adjustment procedures to the $M$ PC P-values.
+For example, to control the FWER at level $\alpha$, we could use the Bonferroni rule, rejecting $H^{r/n}_{0j}$ if $P_{r/n, j}\leq \alpha/M$, which also controls the PFER at level $\alpha$ \citep{tukey1953}.
+To control the FDR we could apply BH procedure \citep{benjamini1995} on $\{P_{r/n, j}, j = 1, \cdots, M\}$.

-for $k=0,\dots,n$.
-Assuming that the individual PC $p$-values for each SNP or gene $j$ are independent, then
+However, this direct approach is often too conservative, as we illustrate now for the case $r=n$.
+To quantify how the performance associates with the composite nature of a PC null, define sets $\mathcal{I}_k\subset \{1, \cdots, M\}$ such that